• Write a Review

 Spa & Fitness

-The Canyon Ranch Spaclub is located on Deck 5.
+The Serene Spa & Wellness Center is located on Deck 5, all the way at the back of the ship.
+Until recently, the facility was operated by Canyon Ranch, but has since been rebranded.
 The space is decorated in white marble and has butterfly-themed decor.
 Services themselves take place in one of eight treatment rooms -- one of those rooms accommodates couples treatments and includes a large, jetted hot tub.

 Treatments range from a fairly standard aromatherapy massage to more exotic scrub or detoxification options.
 Choose from treatments such as an Arctic Sea nourishing ritual, a seaweed leaf wrap, deep tissue massage, anti-aging facial or reflexology.
-Canyon Ranch partners with companies like Red Flower, which specializes in organic and botanical products and therapies, and the cost of spa treatments are similar to what you'd pay at high-end spas on land.
+The cost of spa treatments are similar to what you'd pay at high-end spas on land, with most starting in the $200-range and working upward.
 An adjacent salon offers hair cuts, styling, color or highlights, makeup consultations, manicures and pedicures.

-The fitness center is located on Deck 6, and it's really two spaces flanking a lobby area, where you'll find drinks (water, Vitamin Water and Gatorade) as well as the onboard fitness instructor, who has a small, semi-private spot there for meeting with clients.
+The Fitness Center is located on Deck 6 all the way aft, and it's really two spaces flanking a lobby area, where you'll find drinks (water, Vitamin Water and Gatorade) as well as the onboard fitness instructor, who has a small, semi-private spot there for meeting with clients.
 The fitness area to the right of the lobby contains machines for a lower-body and abs workout, free weights, and treadmills and stationary bicycles.
 The area on the left is for upper body exercises and has ellipticals and stationary bicycles.

 A number of fitness classes are offered each day in a special studio and are included in the cost of your cruise fare.
 These classes might include Pilates, boot camp, yoga/stretch and spinning.
 Signup is required.
-Personal training is available for $85 for 25 minutes or $123 for 50 minutes.
-A two-person personal training session is $188.
+Personal training is available for an additional cost.
 Basic fitness assessments and body composition analysis are available for a fee as well.

 The ship has a jogging track located on Deck 11.
 Passengers can run one of two small loops or combine them for a longer lap.
 The smallest track requires 13.1 laps for a mile; the other small loop requires 11.25 laps.
 Combined, 7.3 laps makes a mile.
 The tracks are wide enough for just one passenger at a time, and in many cases, chairs and loungers actually overlap the track, making running difficult.
 It's fine for walkers, but if you want an uninterrupted run, head to the gym or ashore.